Low-noise Optomechanical Single Phonon-photon Conversion for Quantum Networks: Introduction

-Here, we demonstrate an on-chip source of single photons at telecom wavelengths based on integrated OMCs with low thermal noise.
-Our single-photon generation scheme has been proposed theoretically~\cite{galland_heralded_2014} (see inset in Fig.~\ref{Fig:1_OM_single_photon_source}a):\ we first generate heralded single phonons in the mechanical mode of a quasi-2D OMC device and then convert the mechanical phonons on-demand to optical photons through an optomechanical beamsplitter interaction.
-We verify the low thermal noise of the mechanics-to-optics conversion and demonstrate strong and robust quantum correlations between phonons and photons even at high conversion efficiencies of up to $58\%$.
+In this work, we demonstrate heralded single-phonon generation and single phonon-photon conversion to telecom single-photons using integrated 2D OMCs with low thermal noise compatible with entanglement and quantum repeater schemes following the DLCZ protocol.
+We verify the low thermal noise of our device and demonstrate strong and robust quantum correlations between phonons and photons even at high mechanics-to-optics conversion efficiencies of up to $58\%$.
 We characterize the single-photon purity of the generated state through a Hanbury Brown-Twiss experiment.
-The obtained value $g^{(2)}(0)=0.35^{+0.10}_{-0.08}$ is the lowest measured for optomechanical systems and unambiguously demonstrates the creation of a single-phonon mechanical Fock state and its conversion to a single-photon.
-By performing Hong-Ou-Mandel interference of subsequently emitted photons, we also measure the coherence and indistinguishability of the generated single photons and demonstrate the inherent tunability of the emitted photon bandwidth in our system within the range of $10$ to $\qty{25}{MHz}$.
-Through well established modifications in our device geometry, the tuning range can cover $\qty{100}{kHz}$ to $\qty{100}{MHz}$, rendering our system suitable for integration with telecom quantum memories based on ensembles of rare-earth ions~\cite{zhang2023, rancic_coherence_2018} or optomechanical systems~\cite{kristensen_2024} in hybrid quantum networks.
+The obtained value $g^{(2)}(0)=0.35^{+0.10}_{-0.08}$ is the lowest measured for integrated OMC systems and violates the threshold of $g^{(2)}(0)=0.5$ for a genuine single-photon Fock state.
+The reduced thermal noise of our device enables operation at higher optomechanical scattering rates, allowing us to perform Hong-Ou-Mandel interference of subsequently emitted photons to quantify the coherence and indistinguishability of the generated single photons with a two-photon interference visibility of $V=0.52 \pm 0.15$.
+Lastly, we use two-photon interference to measure the temporal wavepacket envelope of the emitted photons, demonstrating narrow linewidths as low as $\qty{10}{MHz}$.
+The significant performance increase of 2D compared to 1D OMCs positions them as a promising platform to establish quantum networks of multiple mechanical oscillators.
+In addition, the narrow photon bandwidth as well as the (freely) designable operation wavelength make our system directly suitable for integration with narrow-linewidth telecom quantum emitters such as rare-earth ions~\cite{weiss_erbium_2021,gritsch2022narrow,ourari_indistinguishable_2023} or silicon T-centers~\cite{higginbottom_optical_2022,komza2024indistinguishable}, as well as telecom quantum memories based on ensembles of rare-earth ions~\cite{zhang2023, rancic_coherence_2018} or other optomechanical systems~\cite{kristensen_2024} in hybrid quantum networks.